mpainenz/tnas-client/README.md

 This library requires no third-party libraries, and supports TLS1.2 SSL.

+Currently this library only supports the Login functionality.
+If there is interest, I will look at adding other functions as required.

 # Example code

 In order to make things simple for those who aren't familiar with Programming, most of the more complicated code is wrapped inside a class called TNASConnection.
 You use this class to connect and run commands against TNAS.
 This means connecting to TNAS can be done in only three lines of code.